Peanut Butter No Bake Cookies are a classic, childhood treat made with oatmeal, peanut butter, and Reese’s candy!

 Butter: Typically I use unsalted butter so that I can control the salt in a recipe.
 If you opt for salted butter, remove the extra pinch of salt from the cookies.

 Peanut Butter: Can you make peanut butter no bake cookies without peanut butter?
 Actually you can!
-Try using Biscoff or Almond butter instead!
+Try our biscoff no bake cookies next.

 Oatmeal: I always opt for quick oats in my no bake cookies.
 It results in great texture and flavor.
 While you can use old-fashioned oats, you’ll get a chewier texture, if you’re okay with that!